tmlnv/layer_zero_bridger/README.md

 ### Bungee Refuel

 Get native tokens on the destination chain to pay fees using Bungee Refuel.
-Execute only separated one-time bridging runs if you want just to transfer assets.
-Consider token availability on both departure and destination chains.
 Execute the `main.py` script using `--mode refuel` flag with one of possible options:
 - `pa` to refuel from Polygon to Avalanche
 - `pb` to refuel from Polygon to BSC
 - `ap` to refuel from Avalanche to Polygon